-The year 2023 was the hottest on record.
-Students and schools across the country felt the effects-from flooding in Kentucky to wildfire smoke in the Northeast to extreme heat in Colorado.
+Recent years have been some of the hottest ever recorded.
+And students and schools across the country are feeling the effects- from flooding and extreme heat to wildfires and smoke.
 It is clear that the impacts of climate change are happening now, and many students are concerned about what the future will hold.
 Climate change threatens to disrupt learning, cause physical and emotional harm to young people and their families, and widen inequities in schools.